 Now you're good to go.
 Enjoy wireless docked mode.

-Being able to use an existing controller instead of having to purchase a new one can really help you save time and money.
-Nintendo likely never intended you to connect your Xbox One controller with the Nintendo Switch, but there are ways to make it happen.
+Using an existing controller instead of having to purchase a new one can really help you save time and money.
+Nintendo likely never intended you to connect your Xbox One, Series X, or Series S controller with the Nintendo Switch, but there are ways to make it happen.
 If you have any complications with the Magic-NS adapter, reach out to the manufacturer for additional assistance.

 Mayflash Magic-NS Wireless Controller Adapter